juremaj/retinal-rl/lab_book.md

 - set up `retinal_rl` with updated environment on gpu10 and gpu25, works well.
 Also changed naming conventions for docker crates, conda environment etc.
 - implemented `linear` encoder that feeds pixels straight to the fc layer/rnn (size determined by `hidden_size`)
 - running a set of shorter 0.5G simulations testing the requirement for `hidden_size` in the `gabor_gathering` task (8, 64 and default 512)

+01.21.2022:
+- `animals` task seems quite challenging.
+Training with a `vvs_depth=0` produced modest task learning, and interesting receptive fields.
+Receptive fields appeared to capture specific edge structures of animals.
+Tried training on `vvs_depth=1` but got stuck in the "walking backwards" local minimum.